 Front Room: Adam Pendleton

 Image: Adam Pendleton.
-A Victim of American Democracy II (wall work), 2015.
-Courtesy of the artist
+A Victim of American Democracy IV (wall work), 2016. © Adam Pendleton, courtesy Pace Gallery.

 Curated by Helene Grabow, Curatorial Assistant for Contemporary Art.

 This exhibition is generously sponsored by Eddie C. & C. Sylvia Brown.

 Adam Pendleton uses the irrationality of Dada as a means of re-envisioning race in America.
 The Contemporary Wing's Front Room Gallery will feature paintings, collages, and screenprints displayed against immersive floor to ceiling wall works derived from photographic and text-based collages.